This post contains affiliate links. See our disclosure policy here.

 Directions

-Add Green Chartreuse, pineapple juice, lime juice, velvet falernum liqueur, and ice to a shaker.
+Add Green Chartreuse, pineapple juice, lime juice, velvet falernum liqueur, and crushed ice to a highball glass.

-Make It a Mocktail: Unfortunately, there is no true non-alcoholic alternative to Green Chartreuse, so you can’t make this a mocktail without altering the taste.
-You can use BG Reynolds Farlernum Bar Syrup in place of the velvet falernum liqueur to try a slightly lower-proof version of this drink.
+Make It a Mocktail: Use winter herb syrup in place of the Green Chartreuse and BG Reynolds Falernum Bar Syrup in place of the velvet falernum liqueur to try a slightly booze-free version of this drink.

 More Chartreuse Cocktails